2020COVID-19 and related vaccine development and research

 COVID-19 vaccines

-The FDA gives emergency use authorization to two mRNA COVID-19 vaccines, the Pfizer-BioNTech and the Moderna COVID-19 vaccines.
-Because there is an urgent need for COVID-19 vaccines and the FDA’s vaccine approval process can take months to years, the FDA first gave emergency use authorization to COVID-19 vaccines based on less data than is normally required.
-The data must show that the vaccines are safe and effective before the FDA can give emergency use authorization or approval.
+In the U.S., the Food and Drug Administration (FDA) gives emergency use authorization to two mRNA COVID-19 vaccines, the Pfizer-BioNTech and the Moderna COVID-19 vaccines.
+Because there is an urgent need for COVID-19 vaccines and the FDA’s vaccine approval process can take months to years, the FDA first gives emergency use authorization to COVID-19 vaccines based on less data than is normally required.
+However, data must show that the vaccines are safe and effective before the FDA can give emergency use authorization or approval.
 Vaccines have gone through — and continue to go through — extensive safety monitoring.
-From December 2020 to June 2023, billions of COVID-19 vaccines are given.
+From December 2020 to December 2025, billions of COVID-19 vaccines are given.

-Researchers at Mayo Clinic and other medical centers continue to study more vaccines that prevent COVID-19.
+Researchers at Mayo Clinic and other medical centers continue to study more about COVID-19 vaccines.

 A child wearing a mask gets a COVID-19 vaccine.